Items We Accept Daily

 Accepted items: All food waste including eggshells, coffee grinds & plastics that say ‘compostable’ or ‘biodegradable,’ MOM’s reusable bags, plus any item from Naked Lunch (food containers, cups, napkins, and utensils)

-Glasses are recycled by Alaffia, Lions Club, or other local charities.
+Glasses are recycled by local Lions Club chapters.

-What happens to the waste: Alaffia collects glasses and employs an optometrist in Togo, Africa to correctly fit and distribute them to the visually impaired.
-Normally, a pair of glasses can cost up to 4 months of wages.
-Alaffia has collected and distributed over 14,200 pairs of glasses.
-The Lions Recycle for Sight program has volunteers who clean, sort by prescription strength and package the glasses.
+What happens to the waste: The Lions Recycle for Sight program has volunteers who clean, sort by prescription strength, and package the glasses.
 Recycled glasses are then distributed to people in need in low & middle income communities.

 Shoes are recycled through Planet Aid.